 So what I’m going to (or try and attempt) to do is answer the travel questions I have been emailed by readers, then publish the answers here.

-The first travel question I will answer is by Avery.
+This question is by Avery.

 Good morning Barry,